Mromano06/Spindrift/DEVLOG.md

 - Rules can also be displayed withing the main menu
 - Within the rules/credits section the user can hit esc to exit them
 - Exit selection in main menu now also exits game
+- Basic GamePiece struct added with non-functional behaviours
+- Changed file naming convention to have capitols at the start of their names